Are you a perfectionist? 10 questions to ask yourself to find out by Empower Counseling in Birmingham, Alabama.

 There are 3 types of perfectionism:

-- Social prescribed: Belief that other’s have an unrealistic (perfect) expectations of you.
+3. Social prescribed: Belief that others have unrealistic (perfect) expectations of you.

 What does perfectionism cost us?